What Is The Co-Insurance and Underinsurance Trap?

-• **Proportional Losses:** If you insure your business for less than its actual value, the insurer will pay only a proportional fraction of *all* subsequent claims.
+• Proportional Losses: Think you're covered?
+Well, if you insure the business for less than its true value, the insurance company isn't paying out the full amount.
+They'll only cover a proportional fraction of any claim you file.

-Section 2: Mathematical Mechanics of the Average Clause
+How Does Mathematical Mechanics of the Average Clause Work?

 def model_underinsurance_claim(actual_loss, sum_insured, actual_gross_profit):